MicrosoftDocs/windows-dev-docs/windows-apps-src/design/motion/parallax.md

 ---
 Description: Use the ParallaxView control to add depth and movement to your app.
-title: How to use the ParallaxView control to add depth and movement to your app. ms.assetid:
+title: Use parallax to add depth and movement to your app. ms.assetid:
 label: Parallax View
 template: detail.hbs